1766 Royal Blackheath Golf Club

 Origins and Memorabilia

 Blackheath says that it was 'instituted' in 1608.
 Though the basis for date is not known, it is possibly derived from assumptions about golf play by King James VI/I at Blackheath and reported incidents of his son Prince Henry, playing golf, which were assumed to have taken place in Greenwich, though this is now considered unlikely.
-Even if golf had been played at Blackheath in Stuart times, that would not constitute the formation of a golf club, as that would many Scottish locations would have an equal and prior claim and all the dates would need to be adjusted.
+Even if golf had been played at Blackheath in Stuart times, that would not constitute the formation of a golf club, and many Scottish locations would have an equal and prior claim and all the dates would need to be adjusted.

-Until recently, the club possessed a very famous picture of Henry Callender shown here.
+Until recently, Blackheath possessed a very famous picture of Henry Callender shown here.
 He was a prominent English member of the club, secretary for 17 years and Captain three times.
-In the picture he is seen in the uniform of a Captain General of the Blackheath Society.
+In the picture he is depicted in the uniform of a Captain General of the Blackheath Society.
 This style of uniform is still worn on formal occasions.
 The title of Captain General is an honorary one bestowed upon a member of good standing.
 The two golf clubs illustrated were said to be in the possession of the Club.
 In 2016, the Club sold the picture and one of the clubs to fund the purchase of their Eltham golf course.

 Royal Blackheath's Spring Medal, formerly known as the Knuckle Club Medal, dates to 1789, when there was a group allied to the club, known as the Knuckle Club, who played separately from other members.
 This is believed to be the oldest known golfing medal in the world.
 In 1795, the Knuckle Club had a famous visitor, Colonel Alexander Mackenzie, who played in the winter season between his many campaigns.